 Having enough bread pans to bake your bread at the same time is important.
-You can make do by freezing some dough (see “notes” in recipe) and baking it on different days.
+You can make do by freezing some dough (see “notes” in the recipe) and baking it on different days.
 This will allow you to use just one or two bread pans.

-Making Homemade Bread
+Homemade Bread Ingredients

 While the yeast is activating, measure out your flour.
-Since there several cups involved, I like to measure it out before hand.
+Since there several cups involved, I like to measure it out beforehand.

 Kneading yeast dough

 As mentioned above, kneading yeast dough long enough is an important process.
-With a stand mixer, knead 3 – 4 minutes.
+With a stand mixer, knead for 3 – 4 minutes.
 By hand, knead for at least 5 minutes.
-Here is a video to show you how to knead dough by hand:
+Here is a video to show you how to knead the dough by hand:

 How do you know if you’ve kneaded the yeast dough long enough?

 If kneading in a mixer, the sides of the bowl should be clean and the dough in a ball.